PremalMatalia/Investment-Analysis/README.md

 - Invest only in English speaking countries for the ease of communication with the companies it would invest in

 ### Data Understanding:
-1. Company details : Basic details o f 66,368 c companies with Unique company Id, Company Name, Category name(s), Country etc
+1. **_Company details_** : Basic details of 66,368 companies with Unique company Id, Company Name, Category name(s), Country etc
-2. Funding round details: Important details Unique company Id, Funding Type, money raised in Funding etc …Total observations are 114,949
+2. **_Funding round details:_** Important details Unique company Id, Funding Type, money raised in Funding etc …Total observations are 114,949
-3. Sector Classification: M apping of category names in the companies table to 8 broad sector names
+3. **_Sector Classification:_** M apping of category names in the companies table to 8 broad sector names